socialfoundations/lawma/fine-tune/README.md

 # Fine-tuning experiments

 To train the Lawma models, first follow the steps in the `data_generation` folder in order to generate the fine-tuning dataset, which we assume will be stored in `../instructions/tok_llama-3-8k_8192/`.
+Then, install the library requirements using `install_requirements.sh`.

-Then, to train Lawma 8B on a single node with 7 GPUs, we use
+To train Lawma 8B on a single node with 7 GPUs, we use

 ```bash
 accelerate launch --config_file 7gpu_zero2.yaml ft.py lawma-8b.yml --output_dir ../models/lawma-8b